Anti-spoofing techniques for liveness detection in face recognition

 Overview of Face Anti-spoofing Solutions

 Liveness detection approaches can be combined.
 Challenge-response and LBP is one example.
 The first approach uses movements to determine face liveness.
 The second ensures these movements are not shown on a flat screen.
 Light reflection and challenge-response can be combined, showing whether a face appears on a flat surface and whether it’s a static mask or 3D print.

 The accuracy of an anti-spoofing system can and should be measured.

-False Acceptance Rate (FAR) and False Rejection Rate (FRR), which are common for biometric verification, are also used for anti-spoofing.
+False Acceptance Rate (FAR) and False Rejection Rate (FRR), which are common for biometric verification, are also used for face anti-spoofing.
 Task specifics define the metrics used to interpret errors.
 If the objective is to catch every attack, FAR should be minimized.
 If a user-friendly experience has higher priority, FRR becomes more important.
 If we visualize probabilities in the following way we will see that 2 curves intersect at a certain point.
 This point is Equal Error Rate and it helps to select the best threshold value for decision making.
 Depending upon the security requirements, we can move threshold value left or right giving an advantage to FAR or FRR.
 In our case smooth user experience was more important so we adjusted the threshold value in order to minimize FRR.

-The question of presentation attack detection is still open in the research community.
+The question of presentation attack detection (PAD) is still open in the research community.
 But there is opportunity for change.

 Cheaper 3D cameras

 It makes sense to use cheap hardware, if it can provide depth information, to get the safest and most reliable PAD system.
 A significant amount of recent research is based on datasets collected with the help of 3D cameras.